-Sarah Werner is a book historian, Shakespearean, and digital media scholar based in Washington, DC.
+Sarah Werner is an independent librarian, book historian, and digital media scholar based in Washington, DC.
 Her latest project, Studying Early Printed Books, 1450-1800: A Practical Guide

 Werner worked for nearly a decade at the Folger Shakespeare Library as the Undergraduate Program Director and as Digital Media Strategist; in those roles she taught a regular semester-length research seminar on book history, created their research blog (The Collation